John Brown's Fort

-John Brown's Fort was originally built in 1848 for use as a guard and fire engine house by the federal Harpers Ferry Armory in Harpers Ferry, Virginia (since 1863, West Virginia).
+John Brown's Fort was initially built in 1848 for use as a guard and fire engine house by the federal Harpers Ferry Armory, in Harpers Ferry, Virginia (since 1863, West Virginia).
 An 1848 military report described the building as "An engine and guard-house 35 1/2 x 24 feet, one story brick, covered with slate, and having copper gutters and down spouts…"

-The building achieved fame when it became John Brown (abolitionist)'s refuge during his 1859 raid on Harper's Ferry.
+The building achieved fame when it became the anti-slavery advocate John Brown's refuge during his 1859 raid on Harper's Ferry, in which he hoped to launch the overthrow of slavery.
 It is the only surviving building of the Armory; the others were destroyed during the Civil War.

-The building quickly became a tourist attraction; the words John Brown's Fort—a new name—were painted over the three doors, to attract tourists.
-It has been moved four times: in 1891 to the World's Columbian Exposition in Chicago, in 1895 to the Murphey Farm near Harpers Ferry, in 1909 to the campus of historically black Storer College in Harpers Ferry, and in 1968 by the National Park Service to its present location in lower Harpers Ferry, near its original site.
-An obelisk stands where it was originally located.
-The building and obelisk are part of the Harpers Ferry National Historical Park.
+The building quickly became a tourist attraction; the words John Brown's Fort—a new name—were painted over the three doors to attract tourists.
+It has been moved four times: in 1891 to the World's Columbian Exposition in Chicago, in 1895 to the Murphey Farm near Harpers Ferry, in 1909 to the campus of historically black Storer College in the upper town of Harpers Ferry, and in 1968 by the National Park Service to its present location in lower Harpers Ferry, near its original site.
+An obelisk stands where it was initially located.
+The building, obelisk, and Storer campus are all now part of the Harpers Ferry National Historical Park.

-In 2016 the building was honored with a U.S. quarter.
+The fort is featured on West Virginia's America the Beautiful quarter.

 John Brown's raid

 John Brown planned to capture the armory and the associated arsenal and use them to supply an army of abolitionists and run-away slave guerrillas.
 Beginning their raid the night of October 16, Brown and his small army of 21 men (16 white and 5 black) captured the armory and arsenal and succeeded in taking 60 citizens of Harpers Ferry hostage.
-The local militia and armed townspeople killed several members of the insurrection and forced Brown to take up position in the sturdy fire engine house, where Brown's men had placed several of the hostages, and prepared to use the building for defense.
+The local militia and armed townspeople killed several members of the insurrection.
+They forced Brown to take up a position in the sturdy fire engine house, where Brown's men had placed several hostages, and prepared to use the building for defense.
 On the night of October 17, U.S. Marines and then Brevet Colonel Robert E. Lee and his aide J.E.B.
 Stuart, at the instruction of President Buchanan, arrived in Harpers Ferry to put down Brown's insurrection.
 The next morning, using a ladder as a battering ram, the Marines broke down the door and stormed the fire engine house.
-One Marine was mortally wounded in the attack, as well as several of Brown's men.
+One Marine and several of Brown's men were mortally wounded in the attack.
 Some of Brown's men managed to escape, but most were captured, including Brown, who was stabbed by the Marine commander, Lt.
 Green.
 The hostages were freed.